rchezrutt88/group-project-front-end/README.md

 our user to have fun with their content.
 Our application is able to record a lot of what TinyMCE generates, including font colors, emoticons, and a few others.
 We also have a home button which takes the user back to the profile page.
-As a group we achieved our goal in having a fully functioning blog web applicatioon.
+As a group we achieved our goal in having a fully functioning blog web application.

 ## Technologies: